gadianton/so4t_api_import/README.md

 As the script runs, it will continue to update the terminal window with the tasks it's performing.

 ## Advanced Usage
-For Enterprise customers, there's an advanced ability to impersonate users for the purposes of appropriate attributing imported content.
+For Enterprise customers, there's an advanced ability to impersonate users for the purposes of appropriatelt attributing imported content to users.
 Documentation of the functionality can be found here: https://support.stackenterprise.co/support/solutions/articles/22000245133-service-keys-identity-delegation-and-impersonation#impersonation

 Impersonation functionality is not enabled by default and requires opening a ticket with support@stackoverflow.com.
 It also requires a user account with admin privileges, both to configure the product and to use the impersonation functionality of this API script.